jagnetta/geo_lookup/README.md

 This script will attempt to resolve NAPTR for Fuze's public GeoDNS domain by using a Public DNS Server in the chosen country.
-Enter a 2 letter country code (e.g., uk, de, au, etc.).
+Enter a 2 letter country code (e.g., gb, de, au, etc.).
 The command issued is:
 dig @SERVER NAPTR edge.uc.fuze.site +short